4ms/metamodule/firmware/lib/u-boot/README.md

 diskutil eraseVolume FAT32 MYAPP /dev/disk#s4
 ```

-Where MYAPP is just some name you can give your volume
+Where MYAPP is just some name you can give your volume so that when you insert it, it'll show up at /Volumes/MYAPP

 On linux:
 ```